 January

-Adams peak: Legend has it that this is the first place Adam touched when he set foot on earth, and that the large footprint at the top is the sacred step of Buddha on his way to paradise.
-Each year there is a mass pilgrimage to the top.
-January is very busy with pilgrims and travellers hiking to the top to watch the sunrise over the hill country.
+Adams peak: Legend has it that this is the first place Adam touched when he set foot on Earth and that the large footprint at the top is the sacred step of Buddha on his way to paradise.
+Each year, there is a mass pilgrimage to the top.
+January is very busy, with pilgrims and travellers hiking to the top to watch the sunrise over the hilly country.

-Galle: UNESCO World Heritage protected Galle Fort is an 18th-century Dutch walled town with chic shops, grand colonial houses and beautiful beaches.
-It is a beautiful place to explore and with guidebooks a plenty are referring to it as an "undiscovered gem".
-With so many on the case though it is fast getting discovered, so get there before it becomes mainstream!
+Galle: The UNESCO World Heritage-protected Galle Fort is an 18th-century Dutch walled town with chic shops, grand colonial houses, and beautiful beaches.
+It is a beautiful place to explore; many guidebooks call it an "undiscovered gem."
+However, with so many on the case, it is fast becoming discovered, so get there before it becomes mainstream!

-Yala National Park: Dry season channels elephants to the waters edge, and this is the best time of year to spot them with babies.
+Yala National Park: The dry season channels elephants to the water's edge; this is the best time of year to spot them with babies.

-Whale watching: Dondra Point in the South offers a 95% chances of spotting sperm whales, and you may even spot a blue whale - their migration path is just off of the coast.
+Whale watching: Dondra Point in the South states a 95% chance of spotting sperm whales, and you may even spot a blue whale - their migration path is just off the coast.

 Dolphin watching: Trips from Kalpitiya suggest that passengers can witness 1000-1500 dolphins!

-Festivals: Duruthu Perahera, held on poya day (full moon), is a huge Columbo-based festival that is nearly as big as Esala Perahera.
-It has a huge colourful street procession that is worth watching.
+Festivals: Duruthu Perahera, held on Poya Day (full moon), is a vast Columbo-based festival that is nearly as big as Esala Perahera.
+It has a colourful street procession that is worth watching.

 February

-Galle: This is the peak time for Galle and is likely to be very busy.
-Hard to resist those glorious blue skies, wonderful views, windy streets and markets though...
+Galle: This is the peak time for Galle, and it will likely be very busy.
+It's hard to resist those glorious blue skies, wonderful views, windy streets and markets, though...

-Yala National Park: There are still lots of elephants hanging around the waters edge, introducing their young to the fun and games of water!
-You are also likely to see sloth bears, crocodiles and monkeys in the park.
+Yala National Park: There are still many elephants hanging around the water's edge, introducing their young to the fun and games of water!
+You will also likely see sloth bears, crocodiles and monkeys in the park.

 Sinharaja Rainforest: This is the best time to visit Sri Lanka's only remaining rainforest - a protected zone.
-You will see thousands of birds and butterflies, as well as reptiles, cats and pangolins.
+You will see thousands of birds, butterflies, reptiles, cats and pangolins.

 Dolphin watching: Boats from Kalpitiya can see up to 1500 dolphins on each trip!